MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 ### Use Network ATC to configure host networking (recommended)

 Follow these steps to configure host networking using Network ATC.
-We recommend using this option for configuring host networking.
+This is the recommended option for configuring host networking.
 For more information about Network ATC, see [Network ATC overview](../concepts/network-atc-overview.md).
 If you selected the option to manually configure host networking, skip this section and follow the steps in [Manually configure host networking](#manually-configure-host-networking) instead.

 1. On **2.1 Verify network adapters**, review the list displayed, and exclude or add any adapters you want to cluster.
 Wait for a couple of minutes for the adapters to show up.
 Only adapters with matching names, interface descriptions, and link speed on each server in the cluster are displayed, all other adapters are hidden.